open-condo-software/condo-overhaul/README.md

 # Condo-overhaul

-All information is taken from archived CSV files from the reformagh.ru website
+All information is taken from archived CSV files from the reformagkh.ru website

 ## Getting started